 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Less serious side effects may include:

-- hot flashes, warmth or redness in your face or chest;
+- hot flashes, warmth in your face or chest;

 What is the most important information I should know about letrozole (Femara)?

 Letrozole can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.

 You should not use this medication if you are allergic to letrozole, or if you have not gone completely through menopause.

 Before taking letrozole, tell your doctor if you have osteoporosis, high cholesterol, or liver disease (especially cirrhosis).